minitech/at/readme.md

 ## Syntax

-If there’s an `@` at the beginning of a line (excluding tabs and newlines at the beginning of a line), it’s treated as code.
+If there’s an `@` at the beginning of a line (excluding tabs and spaces at the beginning of a line), it’s treated as code.
 For example:

 ```html
 @ if(false) {